 He just published two new books, first, The Book of Genesis: A New Translation from the Transparent English Bible (Charlotte, NC: Genesis 2000, 2020), and Paul’s Ascent to Paradise: The Apostolic Message and Mission of Paul in the Light of His Mystical Experiences (Charlotte, NC: Genesis 2000, 2020), both available in print and e-book via Amazon.

-He has just completed, The Lost Mary: How the Jewish Mother of Jesus Became the Virgin Mother of God (Knopf, 2021), but a French version is already available: Marie: De son enhance juice à la foundation du christianisme (Paris: Flammarion, 2020).
+He has just completed, The Lost Mary: From Jewish Mother of Jesus to Virgin Mother of God (Knopf, 2021), but a French version is already available: Marie: De son enhance juice à la foundation du christianisme (Paris: Flammarion, 2020).

 Over the past two decades Tabor has combined his work on ancient texts with field work in archaeology.
 He has worked at a number of sites in Israel and Jordan including Qumran, site of the Dead Sea Scrolls (1991, 1996), Wadi el-Yabis in Jordan (1992, 1996), Masada (1994), and Sepphoris (1996, 1999, 2000).
 In 2000 he teamed up with Dr. Shimon Gibson to excavate a newly discovered cave at Suba, west of Jerusalem that dates back to the Iron Age but was used for ritual rites in the early Roman period (2000-2006).
 Tabor and Gibson were also the principals involved in the discovery a 1st century Jewish burial shroud in a looted tomb at Akeldama.
 Their latest project is an ongoing excavation in Jerusalem on Mt.
 Zion just outside Mt Zion Gate along the Turkish city wall (2006-2018).

 Tabor serves as chief editor of the Transparent English Bible, an ongoing effort to produce a new translation of the Bible.
 Tabor is a popular public lecturer and writer and is often consulted by the national and international media (Time, Newsweek, USNews&World Report, NYTimes, LATimes, WashPost, Wall St. Journal, Harpers, Vanity Fair, AP, NBC, CBS, ABC, FOX, Der Spiegel, Profil, The London Times).
-He is a regular blogger at the Huffington Post.
+He is a regular blogger at the Huffington Post and does lectures, blog posts, and articles for the Biblical Archaeology Society.
 His work has been featured in dozens of TV documentaries (PBS Frontline, Discovery Channel, Learning Channel, History Channel, National Geographic, Smithsonian, BBC, Channel 4 UK, ZDF).